-Overall the footprint of farming and manufacturing is the greatest component of the footprint in this category (53%).
-This is particularly the case for products that are grown out of season and artificially heated.
+Overall the footprint of farming and manufacturing is the greatest component of the footprint in this category (46%).
+This is particularly the case for products that are grown out-of-season and artificially heated.

-Transport is another key contributor to the footprint of vegetables (15%).
+Transport is another key contributor to the footprint of vegetables (16%).
 Booths' policies of promoting seasonal and regional produce, combined with the efficiency of having all its stores fairly close to distribution centres, helps to reduce the footprint.
 However the small proportion of vegetable produce that is air freighted has a significant impact.

-Recent success stories include:
+Success stories include:

-- increased promotion of seasonal and local produce, - stretching the UK asparagus season to reduce air freight, - increased local sourcing of onions and salads.
+- increased promotion of seasonal and local produce; - increased local sourcing of onions and salads.

-Figure 12: Breakdown of vegetables by product type and life-cycle stage per kg of product
+Figure 15: Breakdown of vegetables by product type and life-cycle stage per kg of product